|

 Song Wat street art bangkok

-On our most recent visit to Song Wat Road in Bangkok in summer 2024, there were around a dozen huge murals located on the buildings along Song Wat plus more to discover in the side-streets.
+On our most recent visit to Song Wat Road in Bangkok in early 2025, there were around a dozen huge murals located on the buildings along Song Wat plus more to discover in the side-streets.

-One new Song Wat street art mural for 2024 is a massive mural of a lady holding a fan by Belgium based artist Kitsune Jolene, commissioned to celebrate Thai Belgian relations.
+One fairly new Song Wat street art mural unveiled in 2024 is a massive mural of a lady holding a fan by Belgium based artist Kitsune Jolene, commissioned to celebrate Thai Belgian relations.

 Song Wat street art bangkok